ahandsel/Kintone-React-Search-Bar-Workshop/docs/CustomizeUploader.md

 ```

 ⚠️ Caution:
-  * Make sure to still keep `.env.example` file as it is used by env-cmd to verify the environmental variable configuration.
+  * Make sure to keep the `.env.example` file since it is used by env-cmd to verify the environmental variable configuration.

 ## Appendix: Alternative Login Methods

-Following two are alternative to input your Kintone login credentials for the Kintone Customize Uploader:
+The following two are alternative methods to input your Kintone login credentials for the Kintone Customize Uploader:
 1. [Dialog Style Login Method](#dialog-style-login-method)
 2. [Manual Environment Variables Login Method](#manual-environment-variables-login-method)

 ### Dialog Style Login Method
-Executing only the `npm run start` command will prompt a interactive login dialog.
+Executing only the `npm run start` command will prompt an interactive login dialog.
 Input the Kintone subdomain, username, and password individually.

 Login dialog: